fin123.dev

 Run produces a stable Results surface.

-Charts and visualizations can help, but they are secondary to the modeling motion.
+Charts and visualizations can help, but they are secondary to the explainable Run record.

 fin123 Audit modal with run and AI-assisted Formula evidence